Youth Choir auditions open doors for young talent

-Rockingham Youth Singers, open to kids ages 8-14, will hold its first auditions from 5- 7 p.m. on Sept.
-8 at Main Street United Methodist Church at 221 S. Main Street in Reidsville.
+Rockingham Youth Singers, open to kids ages 8-14, held its first auditions Sept.
+8 at Main Street United Methodist Church here.

 The church is partnering with choir co-founders Renee Goletz, musical director, and Joelle Begic, program director.
 The two are a mother-daughter duo with a love of music that binds them.